farglabs/go_server/README.md

 ## Install Instructions

+[go-install]: https://go.dev/doc/install "Go installer download and instructions"

-First, make sure you have Go installed on your server or build machine: [go-install]: https://go.dev/doc/install "Go installation steps"
+First, make sure you have Go installed on your server or build machine: [Go installation steps][go-install]

-Just build and run!
+Then just build and run!

 Build: